dmrobotix/samppl/_posts/2015-11-10-week-1-design.markdown

 ---
 The following images and videos detail our design progress (and requirements for check-off):

 Note: Team schedule is at the end of the page.
+Click on the image for a bigger version.

 Bill of Materials: